-tracking brexit; a three-year project
+a three-year project

-2017 - the exit process is triggered
+2017 - exit process is triggered

 In 2017, as a response to Britain's vote to leave the European Union, Hugh and Steve (both men) created a new singing ritual for Soprano voices, Alto voices, Tenor voices, Bass voices, glockenspiel, amplified guitar, violin, triangle, vocoder, one video feed, four umbrellas, printouts of every British prime minister from Heath to May and a paper shredder.

-Read here a reflective review of the piece by Erin Walcon (Doorstep Arts) which also features some stills captured at the first i50a performance.
+Read here a reflective review of the piece by Erin Walcon (Doorstep Arts) which also features some stills captured at the first performance.

-2018 - the negotiation process has begun
+2018 - negotiation process ongoing

 2019 - brexit means brexit